Skip to content

 Are XAF and XOF the same currency?

 No, XAF and XOF are not the same currency.
-Both are CFA francs but used in different regions:
+Both are CFA francs, but they are used in different regions:

 • XAF is the currency code for Central Africa’s six member nations.

 • XOF is used in the West African states.
 Including former French colonies (colonies Françaises d’Afrique) like Côte d’Ivoire and Guinea-Bissau.
-(Get the West African CFA franc here
+(Get XOF here

 Both currencies are tied to the French Treasury and were initially pegged to the French franc.
 However, they serve different member countries.